nanoframework/nanoFramework.WebServer/README.md

 - supports GET/PUT and any other word
 - Supports any type of header
 - Supports content in POST
+- Reflection for easy usage of controllers and notion of routes

 Limitations:
 - Does not support any zip way